epistemehealth/about-source/content/policy/privacy-policy.md

 ### Cloudfare

-Some parts of our website may use Cloudfare’s content delivery network to serve dynamic content such as scripts used to collect and display article usage information.
-Cloudfare collects and processes information about end users in accordance with their [privacy policy](https://www.cloudflare.com/privacypolicy/).
+Some parts of our website may use Cloudfare’s content delivery network to serve content.
+Cloudfare collects and processes information about end users in accordance with their [privacy policy](https://www.cloudflare.com/privacypolicy/) and are [GDPR-compliant](https://www.cloudflare.com/gdpr/introduction/).

 ### MathJax